2. General Employee Pension Plan

-(C) Immunity of Trustee.
+(C) IMMUNITY OF TRUSTEE.
 No bond or other security shall be required of the Trustee or any successor trustee except as otherwise provided by law.
 The Trustee shall not be liable for any mistake of judgment or other action taken in good faith or for any loss to the Trust Fund unless such loss results from its gross negligence, willful misconduct or bad faith.

-(2) The Trustee may also consult with legal counsel, who may be counsel for the City, or Trustee's own counsel, with respect to the meaning or construction of this Chapter or Trustee's obligations or duties, and the Trustee shall be fully protected from any responsibility with respect to any action taken or omitted by the Trustee in good faith pursuant to the advice of such counsel.
+(2) Advice of counsel.
+The Trustee may also consult with legal counsel, who may be counsel for the City, or Trustee's own counsel, with respect to the meaning or construction of this Chapter or Trustee's obligations or duties, and the Trustee shall be fully protected from any responsibility with respect to any action taken or omitted by the Trustee in good faith pursuant to the advice of such counsel.

 (2) All expenses incurred in the preparation and adoption of the Plan shall be paid by the City.

-(1) All income, profits, recoveries, contributions, forfeitures, and any and all moneys, securities and properties of any kind at any time received or held by the Trustee shall be held for investment purposes as a commingled Trust Fund.
+(1) Commingles trust fund.
+All income, profits, recoveries, contributions, forfeitures, and any and all moneys, securities and properties of any kind at any time received or held by the Trustee shall be held for investment purposes as a commingled Trust Fund.
 Separate accounts or records may be maintained for operational and accounting purposes, but no such account or record shall be considered as segregating any funds or property from any other funds or property contained in the commingled fund, except as otherwise provided in this Chapter.

-(2) After the close of each year of the Trust, the Trustee shall render to the City and the Board an accounting of the Trust Fund for such year.
+(2) Accounting of the trust fund.
+After the close of each year of the Trust, the Trustee shall render to the City and the Board an accounting of the Trust Fund for such year.
 If no objections to any such accounting are filed within a period of sixty (60) days after it has been delivered to the City and the Board, it shall be deemed to have been approved and shall constitute a full and complete discharge and release to the Trustees from the City and the Board and all other persons having or claiming any interest in the Trust Fund.

-(G) Resignation and Removal of Trustee.
-The City, by action of the City Manager, may in its discretion appoint an additional non-voting Trustee to act as co-trustee with the City Finance Director, which may, but need not, be a bank or trust company organized under the laws of Colorado or the United States authorized by law to administer trusts and maintaining and operating a full-time trust department.
+(G) RESIGNATION AND REMOVAL OF TRUSTEE: The City, by action of the City Manager, may in its discretion appoint an additional non-voting Trustee to act as co-trustee with the City Finance Director, which may, but need not, be a bank or trust company organized under the laws of Colorado or the United States authorized by law to administer trusts and maintaining and operating a full-time trust department.

-(1) Any Trustee other than the City Finance Director may resign from serving as a Trustee at any time by filing with the City Manager an appropriate written resignation.
+(1) Resignation.
+Any Trustee other than the City Finance Director may resign from serving as a Trustee at any time by filing with the City Manager an appropriate written resignation.
 No such resignation shall take effect until thirty (30) days from the date thereof, provided that if a successor Trustee shall have been appointed prior to the expiration of said period, the resignation shall be effective immediately.

-(2) Any Trustee other than the City Finance Director may be removed by the City, by action of the City Manager, at any time by giving thirty (30) days notice in writing to such Trustee.
+(2) Removal.
+Any Trustee other than the City Finance Director, may be removed by the City, by action of the City Manager, at any time by giving thirty (30) days notice in writing to such Trustee.
 Such removal shall be effected by delivering to such Trustee written notice of removal, executed by the City Manager.

 (3) All the provisions set forth in this Chapter with respect to the Trustee shall relate to all successor Trustees and if more than one Trustee is then acting, reference to the term "Trustee" shall mean "Trustees".

-(4) In any event any corporate co-trustee at any time acting hereunder shall be merged, or consolidated with, or shall sell or transfer substantially all of its assets and business to another corporation, whether State or Federal or shall be in any manner reorganized or reincorporated, then the resulting or acquiring corporation shall thereupon be substituted ipso facto for such corporate co-trustee hereunder without the execution of any instrument and without any action upon the part of the City, any Participant or Beneficiary of any deceased Participant, or any other person having or claiming to have an interest in the Trust Fund or under the Plan.
+(4) Corporate co-trustee.
+In the event any corporate co-trustee at any time acting hereunder shall be merged, or consolidated with, or shall sell or transfer substantially all of its assets and business to another corporation, whether State or federal or shall be in any manner reorganized or reincorporated, then the resulting or acquiring corporation shall thereupon be substituted ipso facto for such corporate co-trustee hereunder without the execution of any instrument and without any action upon the part of the City, any Participant or Beneficiary of any deceased Participant, or any other person having or claiming to have an interest in the Trust Fund or under the Plan.

-14-2-11: CONTINUANCE, TERMINATION AND AMENDMENT OF PLAN (2464 3447)
+14-2-12: CONTINUANCE, TERMINATION AND AMENDMENT OF PLAN: (2464 3447 3704)

 (a) Divert the Trust Fund to purposes other than for the exclusive benefit of the Participants and their Beneficiaries;

-(b) Decrease any Participant’s share of this Plan; or
+(c) Decrease any Participant’s Interest; or

-(C) Text to Control.
-The headings of sections and subsections are included solely for convenience or reference.
+(C) TEXT TO CONTROL: The headings of sections and subsections are included solely for convenience or reference.
 If there be any conflict between such headings and the text of this Chapter, the text shall control.

-(E) Severability.
-In the event any provision of this Chapter shall be held illegal or invalid for any reason, said illegality or invalidity shall not affect the remaining provisions.
+(E) SEVERABILITY: In the event any provision of this Chapter shall be held illegal or invalid for any reason, said illegality or invalidity shall not affect the remaining provisions.
 On the contrary, such remaining provisions shall be fully severable and this Chapter shall be construed and enforced as if said illegal or invalid provisions had never been inserted herein.